whdev36/whdev36/README.md

 ## 📌 Areas of Interest
 I enjoy working on:
-- CRM systems
+- **Django Web Applications**: Building scalable and secure applications with Django for various purposes like e-commerce, CRM systems, and content management.
-- API services
+- **Flask Microservices**: Developing lightweight, modular web applications and APIs with Flask for fast and efficient solutions.
-- E-commerce websites
+- **RESTful APIs**: Designing and implementing robust APIs using Django Rest Framework (DRF) and Flask for seamless integration between systems.

 I aim to develop these projects with high quality using **Flask** and **Django**.

 ## 📫 Contact Me
-- **Email**: diyorbekqodirboyev@gmail.com
+- **Email**: haydarbekqodirboyev@gmail.com
 - **Telegram**: [diyorbekqodirboyev](https://t.me/diyorbekqodirboyev)
 - **GitHub**: [whdev36](https://github.com/whdev36)